lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 In this structure, _all_ investments made by the fund—not just investments that generate <abbr>UBTI</abbr> or <abbr>ECI</abbr>—will be held through the blocker corporation.
 Given that the blocker corporation _is_ subject to U.S. federal income taxes on its U.S. sourced income, this structure is not the most tax efficient for the U.S. tax-exempt and foreign taxable investors.

+From the perspective of the general partner, however, this structure offers one key advantage: the general partner’s carried interest is determined at the fund level, _before_ any taxes paid by the blocker corporation, thus ensuring that the general partner is not “penalized” by the tax situation of the U.S. tax-exempt and foreign taxable investors.

 Yet, this structure may be sensible if the _fund_ intends to borrow money in order to finance its portfolio investments, thereby putting the U.S. tax-exempt investors at risk of incurring <abbr>UBIT</abbr> from debt-financed investments.
 By interposing the blocker corporation between the fund and the U.S. tax-exempt investors, the U.S. tax-exempt investors will not incur <abbr>UBIT</abbr> since the blocker corporation pays taxes on its share of the income that would otherwise be tainted with <abbr>UBTI</abbr> and distributes passive income to the tax-exempt investors.

 Second, let us look at how a blocker corporation interposed between the fund and the portfolio company would look: